+Estimated

-Estimated Useful Lives
+Useful Lives

 Goodwill Indefinite

 Customer Relationships (SaaS) 10 years

 Customer Relationships (Consulting) 8 years

 Internally Developed Software 9 years

 Trademarks and Tradenames 15 years

-The Company's pro forma revenues and loss from continuing operations for the three-month period ending April 30, 2021, assuming Avelead was acquired on February 1, 2021, are as follows.
+The Company's pro forma revenues and loss from continuing operations for the three and nine months ended October 31, 2021, assuming Avelead was acquired on February 1, 2021, are as follows.
 The unaudited pro forma information is not necessarily indicative of the results of operations that the Company would have reported had the acquisition occurred at the beginning of these periods nor is it indicative of future results.
 The unaudited pro forma financial information does not reflect the impact of future events that may occur after the acquisition, including, but not limited to, anticipated costs savings from synergies or other operational improvements.

-Three Months Ended April 30, 2021

-Actual Pro Forma

-Revenues \$ 2,951,000 \$ 5,482,000

-Loss from continuing operations \$ (2,462,000) \$ (2,606,000)
+Three Months ended October 31, 2021 Nine Mon October A Actual Pr o Forma Actual Pı o Forma Revenues \$ 5,514 \$ 6,064 \$ 11,333 \$ 16,585 Loss from continuing operations \$ (4,379) \$ (4,763) \$ (6,913) \$ (8,665) 17

-Included in the accompanying unaudited pro forma statement of operations for the three months ended April 30, 2021 are \$2,531,000 of Avelead revenue and \$(144,000), of loss from continuing operations.
-For the three-months ended April 30, 2022, Avelead contributed \$2,561,000 to the Company's consolidated revenues and \$(544,000) to the Company's consolidated continuing operations loss.
+Included in the accompanying unaudited pro forma statement of operations for the three months ended October 31, 2021 are \$2,595,000 of Avelead revenue and \$(1,359,000) of loss from continuing operations.
+For the nine months ended October 31, 2021, \$7,297,000 of Avelead revenue and \$(2,727,000) of loss from continuing operations were included in the unaudited pro forma statement of operations.
+For the three months ended October 31, 2022, Avelead contributed \$2,788,000 to the Company's consolidated loss from continuing operations.
+For the nine months ended October 31, 2022, Avelead contributed \$7,827,000 to the Company's consolidated revenue and \$(1,847,000) to the Company's consolidated loss from continuing operations.

-The Company entered into one employment agreement and one separation agreement with each of the two Sellers.
-Included in the transaction costs related to the Avelead acquisition is the cost of a two-year separation agreement with one Seller.
-This separation agreement was expensed at the closing of the transaction as there were no material future obligations of the Seller to the Company within non-routine costs.
+The Company entered into one employment agreement and one separation agreement with the two Sellers.
+Included in the transaction costs related to the Avelead acquisition is the cost of a two-year separation agreement with one Seller, fully expensed at the closing of the transaction.
 See Note 2 - Summary of Significant Accounting Policies.
 The employment agreement is a two-year employment agreement that entitles the Seller to a six-month separation pay in the case of termination without cause.
 The expense for the employment agreement is recognized ratably over the service period customary with other employment agreements within selling, general, and administrative expense.